NIH-IRP-SingleCell/SC-UsersGroup/index.md

 ### Meeting Formats

 #### 2 x 20min Presentations
--Data sharing session where two people using single cell for their research present their work Friendly environment to get feedback and suggestions
+-Data sharing session where two people using single cell for their research present their work -Friendly environment to get feedback and suggestions
 #### Discussion Sections
 -Open format meeting to discuss a topic, technique, or recent paper(s) -Moderator organized; participant led